zirman/suspenders-js/README.md

 simple, short running and will never need to be canceled.
 With Suspenders.js, your async processes can run for as long as required and then be canceled when they are no longer needed.
-Structured concurrency provides a simpler syntax that is similar to async/await, but also has advanced features for longer running groups of processes that are coordinated together.
+Structured concurrency provides a simpler syntax that is similar to async/await, but also has advanced features for managing trees of processes.

 Why choose Suspenders.js over async/await?
 Async await doesn't have methods for canceling running processes or grouping related processes.
 Structured concurrency has advanced features for longer